-Figure 3 A-C. Laboratory confirmed cases of SARS-CoV-2 (bars) and levels of SARS-CoV-2 in log copies/ml of wastewater (coloured lines) from wastewater treatment plants (WWTPs) in Mangaung, Free State Province (Bloemfontein, Botshabelo, Naledi and ThabaNchu) during epidemiological weeks 1, 2021 to 12, 2022.
+Figure 3 A-C. Laboratory confirmed cases of SARS-CoV-2 (bars) and levels of SARS-CoV-2 in log copies/ml of wastewater (coloured lines) from wastewater treatment plants (WWTPs) in Mangaung, Free State Province (Bloemfontein, Botshabelo, Naledi and ThabaNchu) during epidemiological weeks 1, 2021 to 13, 2022.
 The testing laboratory and quantified SARS-CoV-2 gene are named in brackets after the name of the WWTP.
 Note that comparisons of levels over time should only be made for specimens tested in the same laboratory.

 The recent SARS-CoV-2 levels in majority of the plants in the three sub-districts in Free State continue to decline or remain stable at low levels, corresponding to the decreases in clinical cases.
+However, marginal increases were observed at Sterkwater and Bloemspruit WWTPs in Bloemfontein sub-district.
+These increases have no significance yet, until we receive subsequent samples.
 The public health authorities should continue surveillance for cases, promote vaccination and non-pharmaceutical interventions.